marcromani/cascade/README.md

 cmake --build . --target install
 ```

-To use Cascade in your project, simply include the Cascade header files and link against the library.
+To use Cascade in your project simply include the Cascade header files and link against the library.

 ## Examples